victordibia/tjdj/README.md

 ##Dependencies

-This app requires mpg321 to convert an mp3 file to a wav file.
+This app requires mpg321 to play an mp3 file.

     sudo apt-get update
     sudo apt-get install mpg321

+Following this, you will need to install node Dependencies
+    npm install

 ##Running